sjbrown/misc_work/deckahedron/rules_as_moves.md

  * Manage your resources
     * Your Deckahedron
-       - Stamina / Harm / Wounds
+       - Stamina / Harm / Wounds / Blessings
           * Take a Breather / Bravely Run Away
           * Decide how to absorb attacks
        - Choose when to reshuffle
     * Item cards
     * Green tokens
     * Speed / Equipment / Wealth
+    * Circle cards
     * Use mercy flashbacks

  * Flip when called for by the GM